neo-ngd/reference/NEOMonitorReference_v1.3.md

  - Realtime
      - Modify description for Node-state.

-The purpose of this standard is to standardize the monitoring of NEO blockchains, primarily for `mainnet` and `testnet`.
-We hope that the blockchain monitors that oversee the NEO platform can be implemented according to the corresponding standards.
+The purpose of this reference is to standardize the monitoring of NEO blockchains, primarily for `mainnet` and `testnet`.
+We hope that the blockchain monitors that oversee the NEO platform can be implemented according to the corresponding references.
-This paper is divided into two parts, the first part is the monitoring of NEO block information standard, and the second part is the monitoring of NEO node information.
+This paper is divided into two parts, the first part is the monitoring of NEO block information, and the second part is the monitoring of NEO node information.
 For those who want to develop programs that monitor NEO information, they can choose the functions they need to develop during the development process.

 ## NEO Blockchain